Tips for Keeping Your Linens Like New

 - Avoid washing towels with clothing that has zippers, hooks, or Velcro to prevent snags.
 Washing towels with sheets and clothes can also lead to the transfer of lint or fibers, so they should ideally be washed on their own.

 - Don’t overload your washing machine.
-Give the towels room to breathe and circulate instead of clumping.
+Give the towels room to move around for a thorough wash.
+Overloading can lead to inadequate cleaning and increase the risk of wrinkles.
 It’s the small pockets of moisture that can lead to scratchy towels.

 How to Dry and Store Towels